Overview

 - Use the Viki to set the left extruder temperature to 200°C by selecting "Control" > "Temperature" > "Nozzle 1."

-- While the hot end is heating, use the voltmeter to check the voltage between the two terminals outlined in pink as marked below.
+- While the hot end is heating, use a multimeter to check the voltage between the two terminals outlined in pink as marked below.
 Record this reading.

 - Use the Viki to set the left extruder temperature to 200°C by selecting "Control" > "Temperature" > "Nozzle 2."

-- While the hot end is heating, use the voltmeter to check the voltage between the two terminals outlined in yellow as marked below.
+- While the hot end is heating, use the multimeter to check the voltage between the two terminals outlined in yellow as marked below.
 Record this reading.

 Azteeg x3 v2